 - SIDRA US HCM software setup using Right-hand traffic rule and US Customary units.

 We will ask you to complete and submit a Training Evaluation Survey so we can get feedback on your experience.
 The information and feedback you provide is valuable for us in designing and improving our programs.

 After completion of training, we will send you a Certificate of Completion.
 We will also send you links for any other relevant downloads e.g., If there were excercises during training then we will send Answers to Exercises Books.

 By registering for this training, you are agreeing to the following conditions:

 - Any form of recording is prohibited.
 This includes both video and audio.

 - Only the registered attendee may attend.
 If you wish to transfer your position to someone else in your organisation, prior notice must be given (at least 48 hours prior to the event).

 - We do not offer refunds; however you may transfer your registration to a colleague within the same organisation as explained above.

-- You have read these important Technical Requirements and agree that they can be met.
+For Online Training - Please review the Setup Requirements and ensure that they can be met.